-Hired in November 2012, Corey Muscara is in his fourth season serving as pitching coach at St. John's.
+Hired in November 2012, Corey Muscara is in his fifth season serving as pitching coach at St. John's.
 A former collegiate pitcher, Muscara previously coached at Southern New Hampshire University and Binghamton as well as in the summer league circuit in the New England Collegiate Baseball League (NECBL).